DBinary/STARNet_tutorials/STARNet_guide/docs/index.md

 To get started with STARNet, please refer to our [Installation Guide](installation_guide.md) and [Tutorials](tutorials/Tutorial_1_GRN_Inference.ipynb).

-For more in-depth information about STARNet, you can also read our manuscript (only for editors and reviewers).
+For more in-depth information about STARNet, you can also read our manuscript (only for editors and reviewers) and [preprint](https://www.biorxiv.org/content/10.1101/2025.08.21.671434v2).

 </div>